6ixwerp/cse15l-lab-reports/LabReport5.md

 ![Image](badCode1.png)
 ![Image](badCode2.png)

+I also will attach my `ListExamplesTests.java` class just in case:

 TA: Hello, you are on the right track seeing that your `add(0, s)` is causing you problems.
 However, that isn't the only thing that is causing problems in your `ListExamples.java` class.
 Check your `merge` method, is there anything that can be the potential cause for an out of bounds error?